allenai/sledgehammer/README.md

 E.g.,
 ```
 1   The movie was great
 0   I didn't like the book
 ```

+Note that some of the datasets are large, so downloading them may take a few minutes.
 To experiment with additional datasets, download them and put them in the corresponding directories as explained above.

 ## Temperature Calibration